Yeldaai/chat-plugin/README.md

 - shouldBeOpened : false
 - framePosition : `outer` (available values [inner, outer]), default value is outer
 - parent: `container_id` (dom element id, required if the framePosition is set to inner)
+- isStartBtn: false (set to true only if need to show start button)

 ```javascript
   yeldaChat.setupChat({